Past Concordia Christmas Concerts

 Join us for the region's grandest Christmas celebration!
-Featuring more than 300 student musicians and five ensembles, the 2024 Concordia Christmas Concert, "Our Eyes, At Last, Shall See Him," will be performed in Memorial Auditorium at 7:30 p.m.
+Featuring more than 300 student musicians and five ensembles, the 2024 Concordia Christmas Concert, "Our Eyes, at Last, Shall See Him," will be performed in Memorial Auditorium at 7:30 p.m.
 Friday, Dec.
 6; 2 p.m. and 7:30 p.m.
 Saturday, Dec.
 7; and 2 p.m.
 Sunday, Dec.
 8; and at Orchestra Hall in Minneapolis at 5 and 7:30 p.m.
 Thursday, Dec.
 12 (note that these are new concert times in 2024).

-Tickets for Moorhead concerts will be available online, in-person at the Memorial Auditorium Box Office (9 a.m.-1 p.m.
+Tickets for Moorhead concerts are available online, in person at the Memorial Auditorium Box Office (9 a.m.-1 p.m.
 Monday-Thursday), or by calling 888.477.0277 (9 a.m.-1 p.m.
-Monday-Thursday [closed Friday]) starting at 9 a.m.
-Tuesday, Oct.
-29.
+Monday-Thursday).

 Purchase Moorhead Tickets Moorhead Seating Chart